SLxnoat/digit_identifier/README.md

 - CNN model trained on MNIST dataset (0-9 digits)
 - Streamlit web app with a **drawable canvas**
 - Real-time predictions for handwritten digits
-- Easy to run locally or deploy
+- Easy to run locally , deploy or URL
 ---

 ## Project Structure